 Like any other major city, Berlin is fairly easy to navigate with the help of standard travel apps such as Google Maps.
 However, as I’ve learned from the last year of being based in Berlin, there are a quite a few apps that are more specific to the city that can make your life a lot easier.
-Below, you’ll find out how to manage your money, get around and even get food delivered when you’re lying in your hotel room with a hangover from last night.
+Below, you’ll find out how to manage your money, get around and even get food delivered when you’re lying in your room with a hangover from last night.

-1Currency Exchange: TransferWise
+Currency Exchange: TransferWise

-Like most of the EU, Germany uses Euros.
+You’ve arrived and need access to cash – in this case, Euros.
 I’d highly recommend sorting yourself out with a international fee-free card before leaving home, but if you ever find yourself in need of Euros, check out TransferWise.

 They offer the cheapest currency exchange rate on the market – much more so than your average bank.
 TransferWise even offers a “Borderless account”, a multi-currency virtual bank account from which you can receive and transfer funds in multiple currency.
 And it’s free.
 Use this link to sign up, and once you’re all done, you can also access your account from your iPhone or Android device.

-2Online Banking in Berlin: N26
+Online Banking in Berlin: N26

 If you’re actually moving to Berlin and need a local bank account, check out N26.
 It’s the leading digital bank in Germany with easy setup, no fees, free ATM withdrawals, and everything is in both English and German.
-People typically don’t have much nice to say about banks, but N26 seems to be the exception – I’ve barely met anyone who doesn’t have an account.
+I’ve actually written a guide on How to Open a Bank Account in Berlin with N26.

 Open your free German bank account with N26 by clicking here.

-3Getting Around: Public Transport
+Getting Around: Public Transport

 The official BVG FahrInfo Plus app (iOS/Android) is an easy way to buy tickets from your phone using a credit card, which saves you the hassle of stopping at ticket machines every time you get on the U-Bahn.

 They can even show you the connections you need to take and give you updates if there are delays or any other issues getting around, although personally I prefer to use Google Maps.

-4Taxis & Ride Sharing: BerlKönig, CleverShuttle, Uber
+Taxis & Ride Sharing: BerlKönig, CleverShuttle, Uber

 The often annoying thing about Berlin’s public transport system is that it’s rare that you get to your destination without any transfers, meaning a 15 minute bicycle ride might turn into 35 minutes on two trains and a bus.
 If you can’t be bothered waiting around, there’s a number of options available for you.